mantlenetworkio/mantle/ops/README.md

 # docker-compose

-The docker-compose project runs a local bitnetwork stack.
+The docker-compose project runs a local mantle stack.

 ## prerequisites